TakeHider/BardPlay/Delphi/Win64/Release/README.md

 ## Overview

 [FF14 compatible] Converts information from MIDI devices into PC keyboard events and transmits them.
+Due to the specifications, only single notes can be produced.
+It is not possible to play multiple sounds at the same time.

 ## Revised contents
+### 1.3.0
+- Changed MIDI event reception processing to buffering.
+   Greatly improved response.
+- Implemented a function that plays in order from the lowest note when trying to play multiple notes at the same time. (*not recommended*)

 ### 1.2.0
 - Change icon.
 - Added a function to transpose in octave units.